Solving inverse problems using conditional invertible neural networks: Introduction

-In this work, we develop an inverse surrogate model for performing an inversion task for a dynamic multiphase flow problem which aims to recover a high-dimensional non-Gaussian permeability field with heterogeneous permeability within each facies, and varying length scales given the sparse and noisy pressure observations and the saturation observations over time.
+In this work, we develop an inverse surrogate model for performing an inversion task for a dynamic multiphase flow problem which aims to recover a high-dimensional non-Gaussian log-permeability field with heterogeneous log-permeability within each facies, and varying length scales given the sparse and noisy pressure observations and the saturation observations over time.
 In general, inverse problems are ill-conditioned i.e., the number of data (observation data) may not be able to uniquely recover the high dimensional input permeability field.
 One way to address the challenge is to learn a low-dimensional representation of the input space using a deep generative model (DGM) and then perform the inversion task.
 All the above-mentioned inversion works~\cite{laloy2017inversion,canchumuni2019history,mo2020integration} which use the concept of the DGM are implemented using GANs~\cite{goodfellow2014generative} or VAEs~\cite{kingma2013auto}.
 However, few drawbacks are associated with these conditional deep generative models, such as training stability issues and hard to obtain samples with sharp features~\cite{ardizzone2019guided}.
-Therefore, in the present study, we use a flow-based generative model for performing the above-mentioned inversion task.
+Recently proposed flow-based models, namely, real NVP~\cite{dinh2016density} have been successfully implemented for various scientific fields such as computer vision~\cite{kingma2018glow,ardizzone2019guided}, speech synthesis~\cite{prenger2019waveglow} and, physical systems~\cite{geneva2020multi,zhu2019physics} and have been shown to perform well without any gradient vanishing or exploding issues when training the model.
+These flow-based models provide an exact log-likelihood evaluation and allow more stable training than GANs~\cite{goodfellow2014generative,ardizzone2019guided}.